Stadium–Armory station: 21st century

 The station was supposed to be the Silver Line's eastern terminus, but in December 2012, due to safety concerns regarding a pocket track between this station and and Benning Road, Metro officials decided to extend the line into nearby Prince George's County, Maryland to Largo, which is the eastern terminus of the Blue Line.
 Silver Line service at Stadium-Armory began on July 26, 2014.

+The H Street/Benning Road Line offered a walking connection to Stadium Armory from Oklahoma Avenue during its operation.

 Between May 28 and September 5, 2022, all Orange Line trains were terminating at Stadium–Armory station due to the Platform Improvement Project which closed stations north of Stadium–Armory station.
 On weekends, all Blue and Silver Line trains were terminating Stadium–Armory while Orange Line trains were cut back to Ballston–MU due to aerial structure repairs along the D route.

 On September 21, 2015, a transformer caught fire near the station, causing severe delays.
 The reduced power as a result of the loss of the transformer caused WMATA to implement strategies to combat congestion in the system.
 This included having Orange and Silver line trains skip the Stadium–Armory station during rush hours, but service had been restored as of November.

+In May 2026, WMATA plans to improve Stadium-Armory for the opening of New Stadium at RFK Campus in 2030.
+More escalators, elevators, and wider station entrances are planned.